Universal Translation Services

 literar translation

-It takes very qualified translators
+It takes very qualified translators.

-We have access to the world’s literature thanks to translation.
+We have access to the world’s literature thanks to Translation.
 Because literature differs not only across time but also across cultures, it allows us to enter the brains of people from various times and places.

-The translation is the process of conveying the meaning of a source-language text to a target-language text.
+The Translation is the process of conveying the meaning of a source-language text to a target-language text.
 English Translations are the most used.

 Editing and proofreading are the two stages of the translation process.